judka-uriel/uriel-book/uriel_en.md

 to the smallest detail by draconian laws, and the slightest deviation from the Party's general line is mercilessly punished.
 It is therefore unsurprising that at the first opportunity, at the first weakening of total control, the majority broke free from slavery into freedom.
-This serves as an indicator that due to fundamental errors the development went down the wrong path.
+This serves as an indicator that due to fundamental errors <!-- time bomb --> the development went down the wrong path.

 Whence, then, came such an enormous quantity of directives and instructions in the oral laws, shackling free will and dragging the Orthodoxes down like